Research into the causes, prevention, and treatment of lymphoma of the skin is being done in many medical centers throughout the world.

-As noted in Do We Know What Causes Lymphoma of the Skin? scientists are making progress in learning how changes in DNA can cause normal lymphocytes to develop into lymphoma cells.
-Understanding the gene changes that occur in lymphoma cells provides insight into why these cells grow too quickly, live too long, and don’t develop into normal mature cells.
+As noted in What Causes Lymphoma of the Skin? scientists are making progress in learning how changes in the DNA inside normal lymphocytes can cause them to develop into lymphoma cells.
+Understanding these changes can provide insight into why these cells grow too quickly, live too long, and don’t develop into normal mature cells.
 It might also lead to new drugs that specifically target these processes.

-Our understanding of these DNA changes has already led to highly sensitive lab tests for detecting this disease.
-These tests can identify lymphoma cells based on their gene changes.
-For example, polymerase chain reaction (PCR) is a very sensitive test that can help tell if a lymphoma has been destroyed by treatment and whether a relapse is likely.
-These types of tests could help doctors pick out those patients who need early and more intensive treatment.
+Our understanding of these DNA changes has already led to the development of highly sensitive lab tests for detecting this disease.
+For example, polymerase chain reaction (PCR) is a very sensitive test that can help tell if a lymphoma has been destroyed by treatment or if a relapse is likely.
+These types of tests could help doctors pick out those patients who need more intensive treatment.

 Several newer types of skin-directed treatments are now being studied for the treatment of early stage skin lymphomas.